Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Yet, children are inclined to imitate the behaviors they see.
 So set a good example when interacting with your friends and family.
 Let them see you sharing.
 For example, you can say to your child, “I will share my orange with you.
 Here is a section for you and one for me.”

-Another way to support these skills is through praise.
-When you see kids sharing and taking turns, praise them.
+Another way to support these skills is through praise and encouragement.
+When you see kids sharing and taking turns, praise them for their cooperation and kindness.
 By bringing attention to their good behavior, they are more likely to repeat it because they like the good feelings it brings.

-Both role-playing and talking to your child about sharing are beneficial.
-Explain why it is important to share—for example, asking how they feel when their sibling or friend does not share with them.
+Both role-playing and discussing sharing with your child are beneficial.
+Explain why it is important for your child to share, such as asking how they feel when their sibling or friend does not share with them.

 When all else fails, use a timer.
-Despite your best efforts, there are times when kids will not want to take turns or share.
-Using a timer like a stopwatch can help them get excited about the next activity and prepare for the change.
+Despite your best efforts, there are times when kids do not want to take turns or share.
+A timer, like a stopwatch, can help them get excited about the next activity and prepare for the change.
 When they hear the timer, they know it is the next person’s turn.

-The actual concept of sharing doesn’t really develop until about age 5.
-So keep in mind the age and development of the child to be sure your expectations match their capabilities.
+The concept of sharing typically develops around age 5.
+Consider the child’s age and development to ensure that your expectations align with their capabilities.

 Sharing And Turn-Taking Activities For Toddlers And Preschoolers